Introduction

 Examples

-Export to a private GitHub Gist:
+Export to a Private GitHub Gist

 gist

-to standard output:intelli-shell export --filter "#gcp"
+intelli-shell export --filter "#gcp"

-Send commands to a custom server using
+Send to a Custom Server

 import